• Skip to primary navigation

 • 1 large egg

-• 2 tbsp melted unsalted, organic grass-fed butter (can also use coconut oil, if desired)
+• 2 tablespoon melted unsalted, organic grass-fed butter (can also use coconut oil, if desired)

 • 2 cups whole wheat pastry flour